Prescribing Providers

 Rachel Ward, PMHNP-BC

-Rachel is a board-certified Psychiatric Mental Health Nurse Practitioner who works with individuals across the lifespan facing conditions like depression, anxiety, PTSD, OCD, ADHD, bipolar disorder, and more.
-Trained in trauma-informed care through the Boston Trauma Foundation, she takes a holistic, relational, and collaborative approach—integrating lifestyle changes, herbal therapies, spirituality, and medication management to support each patient’s path to healing and self-actualization.
+Rachel is a board-certified PMHNP who works with individuals across the lifespan facing conditions like PTSD, Substance Use Disorder, Borderline Personality Disorder, ADHD, bipolar disorder, psychotic disorders and more.
+Trained in trauma-informed care through the Boston Trauma Foundation, she takes a holistic, relational, and collaborative approach—integrating lifestyle changes, herbal therapies, spirituality, and medication management to support each patient’s path.
+Her style is warm and maternal but direct.
+Her strength is blending of holistic treatments with Western medicine to achieve the finesse required to prescribe significantly fewer meds than is typical for her patient population.
+She loves working with complex patients who have historically struggled to find acceptance and wholeness in psychiatry.
+This blend sets the tone for our whole practice.

 Rachel graduated from OHSU in 2013 with her BSN.
 She worked in varied settings from home health and hospice to inpatient until she graduated from Gonzaga University with her MSN in 2023.
-She founded Something Human Mental Health in 2024 and has been working to create a setting where mental health care is inclusive, comprehensive, and holistic.
+She founded Something Human Mental Health in 2024 and is currently working to build out the offerings at Something Human to be inclusive of all.

 Tammy Johnson, PMHNP-BC, PMH-C

-Tammy is a board-certified Psychiatric Mental Health Nurse Practitioner who offers person centered care to adults for depression, anxiety, ADHD, PMDD, peri-menopause, bipolar disorder, and more.
+Tammy is a board-certified PMHNP who is working to develop a Women's Health Program at Something Human.
 She has a deep passion for working with immigrant and underserved communities, shaped by her personal background and years of volunteering with Hispanic, Asian, and rural populations.
 She is an active member of the ACLU and committed to promoting equity and justice in and outside of her clinical work.
 She is also has additional certification through Postpartum Support International as a Perinatal Mental Health prescriber demonstrating competency in supporting mothers, fathers, and families experiencing perinatal challenges.
+Her approach is warm and grounded.
+She blends the wisdom of Eastern medicine with the nuance of Western medicine seamlessly to provide cutting edge support.

 Tammy graduated from Boise State University in 2016 with her BSN where she went on to practice on both inpatient medical and inpatient psychiatric settings.
-She then graduated from Gonzaga University in 2022 and has done work with patients undergoing TMS and outpatient management of psychiatric conditions.
+She then graduated from Gonzaga University in 2022.
+She has worked in varied settings since then, including TMS and ketamine clinic, general outpatient management, and is now going on to build out our Women's program at Something Human.

 While attending Portland State University, Jess worked as a nursing assistant until graduating with a BS in biology in 2017.
 She then began her practice in psychiatry as a behavioral health therapist, and in 2019 completed the BSN program at Oregon Health & Science University.
-After completing Legacy Health's nurse residency program in 2020, she has worked as a nurse in both inpatient and outpatient psychiatric settings across the lifespan.
+After completing Legacy Health's nurse residency program in 2020, she has worked as a nurse in both inpatient and outpatient psychiatric settings across the lifespan where she developed her love of eating disorders and treating adolescents.
+She completed her NP internship at Something Human Mental Health under Rachel Ward, PMHNP and is going on to found an eating disorder outpatient clinic here.

 Therapists